Crime in Washington, D.C.: Prison system

-Under the National Capital Revitalization and Self-Government Improvement Act of 1997, prisoners who committed felony offenses were put under the custody of the Federal Bureau of Prisons (BOP); the Lorton Correctional Complex, a prison operated by the District government in Lorton, Virginia, was closed in 2000.
+Under the National Capital Revitalization and Self-Government Improvement Act of 1997, prisoners who committed felony offenses are put under the custody of the Federal Bureau of Prisons (BOP); the Lorton Correctional Complex, a prison operated by the District government in Lorton, Virginia, was closed in 2000.
 Offenders serving short sentences for misdemeanors serve time either at the Central Detention Facility or the Correctional Treatment Facility, both run by the District of Columbia Department of Corrections.

 Approximately 6,500 prisoners convicted in the District of Columbia are sent to Bureau of Prisons facilities around the United States, including over 1,000 sent to West Virginia, and another 1,000 to North Carolina.
 The Court Services and Offender Supervision Agency was established, under the National Capital Revitalization and Self-Government Improvement Act, to oversee probationers and parolees, and provide pretrial services.
 The functions were previously handled by the D.C.
 Superior Court and the D.C.
 Pretrial Services Agency.

 As of 2007, almost 7,000 prisoners sentenced in District of Columbia courts had been imprisoned in 75 prisons in 33 states.
 As of 2010, 5,700 prisoners sentenced in DC courts had been imprisoned in federal-owned or leased properties in 33 states.
 As of 2010, felons sentenced under D.C. law altogether made up almost 8,000 prisoners or about 6% of the total BOP population, and they resided in 90 facilities.
 As of 2013 about 20% of the DC-sentenced prisoners were incarcerated over 500 mi from Washington, D.C.

 Rivers Correctional Institution, a private prison in North Carolina, was purpose-built to house D.C. inmates.
 As of 2007, about 66% of the prisoners were DC-sentenced inmates.
 In 2009 the prison housed about 800-900 prisoners sentenced under DC law.
 As of 2013, up to about 33% of the prisoners at United States Penitentiary, Big Sandy in Kentucky had been convicted of DC crimes.